24 May 1919

 The German prisoners of War who have been recently housed at the old Malt House, Bull Bridge, left their quarters on Tuesday, after having been in the parish for nearly a year.
 They ceased to work for the Butterley Corporation last week-end, and on Monday visited the graves of their three comrades who were interred at the parish churchyard last December.

 Otto Gehrhardt aged 23; Franj Kaminski aged 28; Franz Koyub aged 31 were interred at St Mary's churchyard.
-Their remains were returned to Germany after the war.

 27 July 1918